jihenegazzeh/facial_recognition/README.md

 # facial_recognition
-The aim of our facial recognition project is to be implemented in an employee check-in system to enhance security and streamline the check-in process.
-Using facial recognition, employees can simply scan their faces at checkpoints to gain access/authorization to specific areas of the building.
-Thus, facial recognition provides a secure, convenient, and efficient solution for employees, improving workplace efficiency.
+The objective of our facial recognition initiative is to be integrated into an employee check-in system to boost security measures and streamline the check-in procedure.
+By utilizing facial recognition technology, employees can effortlessly scan their faces at designated checkpoints to obtain access or authorization to specific areas within the premises.

-This approach eliminates the need for physical keys and reduces the risk of unauthorized access.
+This solution offers a secure, convenient, and efficient alternative for employees, thereby enhancing operational efficiency within the workplace.
+It eliminates the requirement for physical keys, thereby reducing the likelihood of unauthorized access.

-The procedure commences with the loading and encoding of employee images from a designated file.
-In the event that an employee’s image is absent, there is an option to add it, or conversely, remove it if the employee has departed from the company.
+The process initiates with the loading and encoding of employee images from a specified file.
+If an employee's image is not present, there is a provision to add it, or if necessary, remove it in case the employee has exited the organization.

-Subsequently, the system is designed to detect the face, pinpoint its location, and assign the name of the individual.
-This process is accompanied by the calculation of a confidence level and a blur score.
+The system is engineered to detect the face, ascertain its location, and assign the corresponding name of the individual.
+This procedure is supplemented by the computation of a confidence level and a blur score.

-Upon successful identification of the person, a green LED light is activated, signaling “Access Granted”.
-In contrast, if the identification is unsuccessful, a red LED light is illuminated, indicating “Access Denied”.
-This approach ensures a high level of security and efficiency in access control.
+Upon successful identification of the individual, a green LED light is triggered, displaying the message "Access Granted".
+Conversely, if the identification process fails, a red LED light is activated, displaying the message "Access Denied".
+This approach ensures a superior level of security and efficiency in access control.